TheThingsNetwork/workshops/README.md

 ### Retrieve Data

-1. Ask your workshop facilitator for the URL to your own Node-RED environment.
+1. Go to https://docs.google.com/spreadsheets/d/1uMzCxTNxh69-df0xIY2Pbcqg7AAfcITcAoNxY8ZX0WQ/edit?usp=sharing to find the first available Node-RED instance
+2. Add your name to claim the Node-RED instance and go to the URL.
-2. From the **input** category in the toolbox on the left, drag a new **ttn message** node to your flow.
+3. From the **input** category in the toolbox on the left, drag a new **ttn message** node to your flow.
-3. Double-click the node.
+4. Double-click the node.
-4. Click the `✏️` to *Add new ttn app...*.
+5. Click the `✏️` to *Add new ttn app...*.

     Copy-paste the following information from the console: